Carter Capps: Seattle Mariners

 Capps was drafted by the Seattle Mariners in the third round of the 2011 Major League Baseball draft out of Mount Olive.

-After a poor 2011 debut with the Clinton LumberKings of the Class A Midwest League, in which he had a 1–1 record and a 6.00 earned run average (ERA) in 18 innings, Capps improved dramatically with his performance as the closer for the Jackson Generals of the Class AA Southern League in 2012.
-Before being promoted to the Tacoma Rainiers of the Class AAA Pacific Coast League Capps struck out 72 hitters in 50 innings and posted 19 saves, along with a 1.26 ERA.
-He pitched only 1 1/3 innings in AAA.
-For his performance with the Generals, Capps was named the best relief pitcher in the Southern League in 2012.
+After a poor 2011 debut with the Clinton LumberKings of the Single–A Midwest League, in which he had a 1–1 record and a 6.00 earned run average (ERA) in 18 innings, Capps improved dramatically with his performance as the closer for the Jackson Generals of the Double–A Southern League in 2012.
+Before being promoted to the Tacoma Rainiers of the Triple–A Pacific Coast League Capps struck out 72 hitters in 50 innings and posted 19 saves, along with a 1.26 ERA.
+He pitched only 1 1/3 innings in Triple–A. For his performance with the Generals, Capps was named the best relief pitcher in the Southern League in 2012.

 Capps was called up to the majors for the first time on July 31, 2012.
 He made his major league debut against the New York Yankees on August 3.
 His first recorded out was against Derek Jeter.

 Capps was recalled by the Mariners on August 6, 2013.